NikolaKirev/OnboardKit/README.md

 ````swift
 onboardingVC.presentFrom(self, animated: true)
 ````
-(use this convenience method to make sure you predent it modally)
+(use this convenience method to make sure you present it modally)

 ## Customizatioon